Trump 'Confident' About GOP Health Care Bill's Prospects In The Senate

 The retirees' group AARP also had opposed the GOP bill.

+Speaking after the House vote Thursday, a representative for hospitals across the country expressed concern about the prospect that millions could lose their insurance coverage.
+"The real impact ... it's on the people we take care of and the communities we serve," Rick Pollack, president and CEO of the American Hospital Association, said on NPR's All Things Considered.
+"And when tens of millions of additional people will be uninsured and lack coverage, that's a real concern to us.
+When those individuals don't have access to preventative care, to prevent them from ending up in emergency departments, that's a concern to us."

-But Republicans pointed to the number of insurance companies who have pulled out of state-run exchanges, leaving consumers with few choices and rising prices for health insurance in many states.
+But Republicans have pointed to the number of insurance companies who have pulled out of state-run exchanges, leaving consumers with few choices and rising prices for health insurance in many states.
 "This is a crisis," Ryan said as the bill was debated on the House floor prior to passage, "that is happening right now."

 "A lot of us have waited seven years to cast this vote," Ryan added.
 "A lot of us are here because we promised this vote."